Arize-ai/phoenix/internal_docs/specs/prompts.md

 - **Chat**: This is the most common type of prompt where the user is interacting with the LLM in a conversational manner.
 - **String**: This is a single string that is passed into the LLM.
 This is useful for generating text to submit to a model for completion.
 This is largely a legacy use-case.

+In addition to the above, a prompt template could be categorized into more granular types such as

+- **ChatStructuredOutput**: Leveraging function / tool calls or output schemas to treat the LLM as a "function"

+The above types are not exhaustive but mainly to indicate that we might want to extend the definition as use-cases evolve.

 ### System Messages

 Depending on the LLM provider, the notion of a system message can differ.
 For example with OpenAI, you can have a series of system messages defined by a role.
 For Anthropic, you have a single system message that is passed in with the prompt.
 For **Chat** prompts, we will assume that there can be system messages in the list.
 These system messages would be extracted and concatenated together in the case of platforms such as Anthropic.

 ### Revisions

-Similar to a git - when modifying a prompt, a new revision is created.
-This allows the user to see the history of the prompt and to revert back to a previous version if needed.
+Similar to a git - when modifying a prompt, a new revision / commit is created.
+This allows the user to see the history of the prompt and to revert back to a previous snapshot if needed.
 Note that there is no real need for complex git-like functionality as a linear history is sufficient.
 For that reason we will adopt the idea of a linear history of revisions.

+It's noting that prompt templates should also be "forkable" - meaning that a template is used as a starting point for a new prompt.
+The previous history of the prompt should carry over to the forked prompt.

 ### F-string vs mustache